LisetteGorra/practicaljavascript/NOTES.md

  .displayTodos should tell you if .todos is empty

- breaking down the for lood
+ breaking down the for loop

  //if this.todos.length is tripple === equal to 0